 Okay, the jury is out on this one.
 But according to my experience and research, unmedicated patients are less likely to tear.
 If an “epiduralized” patient has a prolonged second stage of labor, their risk escalates.
 Most natural patients can guide the pushing based on what their body is telling them.
 So weigh your options, potentially pain-free labor with a painful recovery or painful labor with a more comfortable recovery.
 However, there is always that natural patient who goes cray-cray and pushes like a madwoman and tears things up.

-3. Positions for Pushing that Reduce the Chance of Vaginal Tearing
+3. Positions for Pushing the Reduce the Chance of Vaginal Tearing

 So, this is a tricky one because most of you will deliver in the hospital and many doctors will impose their wishes on you. (sorry to my good friends who are OB's, obviously I'm not talking about you)